Bachelor's Degree Requirements

 To earn a University of Oregon bachelor’s degree, students must satisfy the following requirements.

-The bachelor of arts, bachelor of science, bachelor of education, bachelor of music, and bachelor of music in music education degrees require a total of 180 credits with passing grades.
-The bachelor of fine arts and bachelor of landscape architecture require a total of 220 credits.
+The bachelor of arts, bachelor of science, bachelor of education, bachelor of fine arts, bachelor of music, and bachelor of music in music education degrees require a total of 180 credits with passing grades.
+The bachelor of landscape architecture requires a total of 220 credits.
 The bachelor of interior architecture requires a total of 225 credits, and the bachelor of architecture requires a total of 231 credits.

 Concurrent degrees are awarded under the following conditions: